New content coming soon. Please bear with me for the next two weeks while I move house.

 My Mucus Fistula Journey: Day-to-day life

-After my emergency stoma surgery in March 2024, I woke up with not one bag, but two.
+After my emergency stoma and ileostomy surgery in March 2024, I woke up with not one bag, but two.
 One is for my ileostomy and the other is for my mucus fistula.
 I’ve discovered that there is little information out there about mucus fistulas, and while not everyone with who has stoma surgery will need one, severe cases often require it.

 What is a mucus fistula?